C4AI/blab-controller/INSTALL.md

   repositories, [this short script](https://gist.github.com/viniciusbm/f603d2d8165b08321be0728e5e51e8d8) can be used to compile and install it from source.

 - Install `python3-venv` or the equivalent package for the Linux distribution you are using.
+It may correspond to a different Python version.

 - Install [Poetry](https://python-poetry.org/):

   ```shell
   curl -sSL https://install.python-poetry.org | python3 - --preview
   ```
+  If *~/.local/bin* is not in `PATH`, add it as suggested by the output of Poetry installer.

-- In the root directory of the project (that contains this _README.ME_ file) run Poetry to install the dependencies in a new virtual environment (_.venv_):
+- In the root directory of the project (which contains this _INSTALL.md_ file) run Poetry to install the dependencies in a new virtual environment (_.venv_):

   ```shell